| 1.

 never find your perfect home (unless you win the

 lottery!).
-The most important things are, finding a
+The most important things are finding a

 good neighborhood, a workable floor plan, a good